 Hero 8 replacement lens instructions

-How to replace the Hero 8 lens:
+How to replace the Hero 8 lens with the Camera Butter Hero 8 lens replacement kit:

 Note that opening up your GoPro in any way could void your warranty, and replacing the lens may affect the water resistance of the camera.
 By installing your lens, you agree that if your camera is damaged by the installation or use of the lens, Camera Butter is not responsible.